Patsy M. Lightbown: Career

 Lightbown enrolled in the United States Peace Corps from July 1965 to June 1967.
 She was deployed in Niger, West Africa as a public health worker.
 Her experience would later help her identify and contribute to educational and humanitarian projects, like NAD, an education, training and community development complex located in Labé, Guinea.

 From 1974 to 2001, Lightbown would work at Concordia University in the Applied Linguistics/TESL Centre.
 She would also work as a visiting professor at Northern Arizona University, Michigan State University, Pennsylvania State University, La Trobe University in Melbourne, Australia, and McGill University.
 She currently works as an independent writer and editor.
 She is frequently consulted by schools, universities, publishers and government agencies in areas related to second language acquisition and foreign language teaching.

 Throughout her career, Lightbown also volunteered as a consultant for the Centre scolaire et de sauté Néné Aissatou Diallo (CSS-NAD) in Labé, Guinea, West Africa as they built their primary school programming.
 She holds positions as a member of the Oxford University Press Expert Panel that launched in 2019, was a co-editor along with Nina Spada for the Oxford Key Concepts for the Language Classroom (2014–2019).
 Lightbown also held a consultant role in 2003 to WGBH, the local television station in Boston, that created a language learning video series.

 Lightbown wrote for a series called RENEW in 2001–2002 that was distributed to teachers in Quebec.
+From the year 1973 up until 2017 she has contributed over thirty chapters to books.
+From 1974 to 2020, she authored and or collaborated on over fifty articles in both English and French and across academic journals ranging from TESL Canada Journal, Working Papers on Bilingualism, and the Canadian Modern Language Review.

 She was also past president, president, vice president and program chair of the American Association for Applied Linguistics between the years of 1998–2001.
+In 2005, she became a Distinguished Professor Emerita of Concordia University.

 Research

 Lightbown's published work includes over fifty books, articles and book chapters on second language acquisition, language teaching and learning in classroom contexts.
 She frequently collaborates with Nina Spada and over her career has expanded on Second Language Acquisition theories that have influenced the way that second language teachers approach their classrooms in more practical ways that are not simply theory.
 Learning and teaching approaches developed as a result of this collaboration included "communicative approach" and "audiolingual approach", which were presented in the book, How Languages are Learned.

-In 2014, Lightbown published her book “Focus on Content-Based Language Teaching” to provide insight into the theoretical background of CBLT, some of its benefits and downfalls, and methods for teachers to apply it to their classrooms.
+In 2014, Lightbown published Focus on Content-Based Language Teaching to provide insight into the theoretical background of CBLT, some of its benefits and downfalls, and methods for teachers to apply it to their classrooms.
 Lightbown's goal is to provide a rewarding language learning experience to students in a CBLT environment.